MTrop/DoomTools/README.md

 It is not necessary for building or local deploying, but a package distributable will not be complete without it.

 The EXE build and copy to `src/maim/resources/shell/exe` will be skipped if the `natives.windows.dir` property is not set.
-You are better off not setting is for every build as the EXE will more than likely be built differently every time.
+You are better off not setting it for every build as the EXE will more than likely be built differently every time.

 Building a Windows Installer requires [Inno Setup 6.2.0+](https://jrsoftware.org/isdl.php), and requires that the property `inno.setup.dir` is set to Inno Setup's directory to make use of `iscc`.